 Respect people’s time

 A good business leader respects their staff’s time by communicating in an efficient way, sharing information, and completing tasks quickly and effectively.
 All the meetings you schedule should have a clear purpose and plan.
-You can adopt efficient ways of communication, such as messaging programs and virtual meetings.
+You can adopt efficient ways of communication, such as messaging programs and virtual meetings, in line with current HR trends.

 It’s also necessary to listen to workers when they tell you about the most productive ways to work, which often includes flexible hours, solo work, teamwork, and remote work.
 When you respect their time, workers will usually return the favor by completing projects ahead of schedule.